Do you bike commute with kids? If so, you know the struggle!

 1. Get The Right Bicycles

 The bicycle you bring along for any bike commute should be appropriate per your kid’s age.
-You could get bike trailers that’ll let you bring your kids on your trip while you take charge of the riding.
+You could attach bike trailers that’ll let you bring your kids on your trip while you take charge of the riding.
 Another option to consider is a tag-along bike for your 7 to 10-year-old, whereby the kid’s bicycle doesn’t have a front wheel, but rather attaches to the rear end of your bicycle.

 You can also choose a tandem for your bike commuting with your kids.
 Tandems will let the kids participate in the cycling, but you’ll be the primary rider.